BrendanMoore42/PrimeSpirals/README.md

 ## Prime Spirals
 Generate an infinite number of spirals using any integer sequence and colour palette.
 Can create 2d or 3d plots.

+Prime numbers are numbers without factors other than 1 and themselves.
+There are an infinite number of primes, per Euclid's Theorem.
+Additionally, The generator works with any integer sequence and doesn't necessarily need to be Primes, but Primes are great.
 ### Showcase
 For hundreds of spirals generated from primes between 2 and 10000, check out https://primespirals.github.io/